This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Remove the snow & ice from your windshield and car roof before you drive using a long-handled snow brush or snow broom that is lightweight and safe to use on vehicles.

 My friend thinks placing a heavy-duty tarp over the roof of your car that you simply tug off in the morning (pulling all the snow off your vehicle in the process) is also a great idea.
 I agree!
-They happen to make something similar: a car top roof cover & windshield cover.

-More About Snow & Ice On Car Roofs
+More About Snow & Ice on Car Roofs